Tug-of-war erupts over planned return of Jewish archives to Iraq

 MOBILISING SUPPORT

-"The government of Iraq has no legitimate claim to these artifacts," the letter said.
+"The government of Iraq has no legitimate claim to these artefacts," the letter said.

 Iraq's Jewish community numbered around 150,000 in 1947 and has dwindled to just a handful today.
 Jewish communities in the Middle East stretch back over 2,500 years but anti-Jewish violence, fanned by Arab nationalism, started to sweep through the region in the early 1940s, gradually driving out most Jews.